YARC-Official/docs/play-modes.md

 - Lane reordering, so the highway can reflect your kit's arrangement.
 - Ghost and Accent notes - velocity matters.
 - Flam notes.
-- hi-hat Open, Closed, and Stomp notes - hi-hat control matters.
+- Hi-hat Open, Closed, and Stomp notes - hi-hat control matters.

 # 🎤 Vocals